klinkeye/SR-Music/README.md

 You will be presented with a connection splash screen.
 Ensure that the SRS server is running, then enter the server port, as shown in the below image.

 #### Remote Connections & Multiplayer
-The restriction of remote connections has been removed.
+The restriction of remote connections has been removed in this fork.
 This COULD cause people to use this tool for EVIL.
 Please dont.
 I modified this for our own squadron's use and we maintain our own servers.
 I believe in the open source, community driven software philosophy.
 Hopefully others will find this useful in non-Evil ways!

 ![Alt text](images/Screenshot2.PNG?raw=true "Optional Title")